hahnlab/CAFE5/README.md

     In the Gamma model, an additional set of probabilities are appended, representing the likelihood of the family belonging to each gamma category.

+    IMPORTANT!
+If you want to know how many and which families underwent a significant expansion/contraction, you can parse this file using simple grep or awk commands.

+    To count significant families at the p=0.05 threshold:

+            grep -c "\ty" Gammma_family_results.txt
+    To write the just significant families to a file:

+            grep "y" Gamma_family_results.txt > Significant_families.txt

+    If you used a the default p-value (0.05) in your analysis but have too many significant results, you can filter these to a lower p-value (0.01 in the example) using awk, e.g.:

+        awk '$2 < .01 {print $0}' Gamma_family_results.txt > Sig_at_p.01.txt

+    Count the number of significant families in this file using bash:

+        wc -l Sig_at_p.01.txt

 -   _model_\_clade\_results.txt